Abstract Separation Systems: Separations

 A {\em separation\/} is a set of the form $\{\vs,\sv\}$, and then denoted by~$s$.
 We call $\vs$ and~$\sv$ the {\em orientations\/} of~$s$.
 The set of all such sets $\{\vs,\sv\}\sub\vS$ will be denoted by~$S$.
 If $\vs=\sv$, we call both $\vs$ and $s$ {\em degenerate\/}.

-When a separation is introduced ahead of its elements and denoted by a single letter~$s$, its elements will then be denoted as $\vs$ and~$\sv$. \footnote{It is meaningless here to ask which is which: neither $\vs$ nor $\sv$ is a well-defined object just given~$s$.
-But given one of them, both the other and $s$ will be well defined.
-They may be degenerate, in which case $s = \{\vs\} = \{\sv\}$.} Given a set $S'$ of separations, we write $\vSdash := \bigcup S'\sub\vS$ \COMMENT{} for the set of all the orientations of its elements.
-With the ordering and involution induced from~$\vS$, this is again a separation system. \footnote{For $S'=S$, our definition of $\vSdash$ is consistent with the existing meaning of~$\vS$. \COMMENT{} When we refer to oriented separations using explicit notation that indicates orientation, such as $\vs$ or $(A,B)$, we sometimes leave out the word `oriented' to improve the flow of words.
+When a separation is introduced ahead of its elements and denoted by a single letter~$s$, we shall use $\vs$ and~$\sv$ (arbitrarily) \COMMENT{} to refer to its elements.
+Given a set $S'$ of separations, we write $\vSdash := \bigcup S'\sub\vS$ \COMMENT{} for the set of all the orientations of its elements.
+With the ordering and involution induced from~$\vS$, this is again a separation system. \COMMENT{} \footnote{When we refer to oriented separations using explicit notation that indicates orientation, such as $\vs$ or $(A,B)$, we sometimes leave out the word `oriented' to improve the flow of words.
 Thus, when we speak of a `separation $(A,B)$', this will in fact be an oriented separation.}

-Separations of sets, and their orientations, are clearly an instance of this if we identify $\{A,B\}$ with $\{(A,B),(B,A)\}$.
+Separations of sets, and their orientations, are clearly an instance of this abstract setup if we identify $\{A,B\}$ with $\{(A,B),(B,A)\}$.